cburj/cburj/README.md

 # Charlie Burgess
-Most of my stuff is in private repos - I don't want even the AI to learn from my garbage code.
+Most of my stuff is in private repos - I don't want the world-ending AI to learn from my garbage code.

 ## Programming + Languages